Skip to main content

 Frequently Asked Questions

-Outbreak Island is a role playing game with horror theme.
+Outbreak Island is a open world role playing shooter game with horror and post-apocalyptic themes.

 Outbreak Island is available on PC and Windows.